-Staging area is a file, in your Git directory, that stores information about what will go into your next commit.
+The staging area is a file, in your Git directory, that stores information about what will go into your next commit.
 Staging the changes will put the files into the index.
 The next git commit will transfer all items from staging into your repository.

 /> git status

 The above command will tell you about untracked files.
-You can use git add command to add files to index.
+You can use git add command to add files to the index.

 /> git gui